mattdibi/pac-viking/README.md

 Viking-themed Pac-Man clone.

-This is a toy project for learning Godot, Aseprite and some game development basics.
+This is a toy project for teaching myself Godot, Aseprite and some game development basics.